stakezone/nmonpolkadot/README.md

 # nmonpolkadot

-Breaking changes, please update the template when using the newest version of the script.

 A complete log file based Polkadot validator uptime monitoring solution for Zabbix.
 It consists of the shell script nmon.sh for generating log files on the host and the template zbx_5_template_nmonpolkadot.xml for a Zabbix 5.x server.
 Also useful for other monitoring platforms (with log exporter) and as a tool.

 ### Concept